grahamzibar/zui-framework/README.md

 zui-framework
 =============

-A JavaScript framework for creating 2D or 3D zooming user interface.
+A JavaScript framework for creating 2D zooming user interface.